chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 The game in its standard form is played with 3 cards in {A, K, Q} and 2 players.
 Each player starts with $2 and places an ante (i.e., forced bet before the hand) of $1.
 And therefore has $1 left to bet with.
 Each player is then dealt 1 card and 1 round of betting ensues.

-\begin{itemize}
-\item 2 players, each is dealt a card in {A, K, Q}
+- 2 players, each is dealt a card in {A, K, Q}
-\item Each antes 1 at the start of the hand
+- Each antes 1 at the start of the hand
-\item Each has 1 remaining for betting
+- Each has 1 remaining for betting
-\item There is one betting round
+- There is one betting round
-\item The highest card is the best (i.e., A $>$ K $>$ Q)
+- The highest card is the best (i.e., A $>$ K $>$ Q)
-\end{itemize}

-\begin{itemize}
-\item Action starts with P1, who can Bet 1 or Check
+Action starts with P1, who can Bet 1 or Check
-\item If P1 bets, P2 can either Call or Fold
+- If P1 bets, P2 can either Call or Fold
-\item If P1 checks, P2 can either Bet or Check
+- If P1 checks, P2 can either Bet or Check
-\item If P2 bets after P1 checks, P1 can then Call or Fold
+- If P2 bets after P1 checks, P1 can then Call or Fold
-\end{itemize}

-\begin{itemize}
-\item If a player folds to a bet, the other player wins the pot of 2 (profit of 1)
+- If a player folds to a bet, the other player wins the pot of 2 (profit of 1)
-\item If both players check, the highest card player wins the pot of 2 (profit of 1)
+- If both players check, the highest card player wins the pot of 2 (profit of 1)
-\item If there is a bet and call, the highest card player wins the pot of 4 (profit of 2)
+- If there is a bet and call, the highest card player wins the pot of 4 (profit of 2)
-\end{itemize}

 The following sequences are possible: